How to convince people to deal with tech debt

-Stepsize is a product designed to help engineering teams manage technical debt.
+Stepsize is a game-changing product designed to help engineering teams manage technical debt.
 One of its key features is tracking, bookmarking, and labelling issues directly in your code editor.

 Stepsize is the only tool integrated into engineers' workflows, so they can report on debt and its cost to the business without leaving their editor, GitHub, or Slack.
 They can feed the tech debt they wish to address directly into their sprint in Jira.
 That's how you can prioritise your issues in the web app:

 Debt that gets addressed is backed up by a solid business case.
 You cannot expect tech debt to make it through all the filters in your organisation and land on your roadmap if it isn't.
 It's that simple, and it's the way it should be.